Looking for things to do in the Fall in New Hampshire?

 New Hampshire is one of the states where I fully transform into Geeves, the “nature girl”. 😉 Different atmospheres bring out different things in you…

-You can do some amazing hiking in The White Mountains, which is the most rugged mountain of New England and also part of the Northern Appalachian Trail.
+You can do some amazing hiking in the White Mountains.
+It is the most rugged mountain of New England and also part of the Northern Appalachian Trail.

 Alpine Adventures, Lincoln NH

-Now ziplining in the Fall… took it to a whole new level I wasn’t expecting.
-The beautiful colors all around you is truly something else!
+Now ziplining in the Fall took it to a whole new level I wasn’t expecting.
+The beautiful fall foliage of New Hampshire all around you are truly something else!